Traneptora/grimoire/README.md

 See the latest compiled build here: [http://ephe.github.io/grimoire/](http://ephe.github.io/grimoire/)

 ## Changelog
+* 8/8/15: Merged the rest of the spells in, started adding links to spell references, and pushed a new build.
+Thanks everyone!
 * 6/8/15: Merged pull requests and pushed a new build.
 * 5/29/15: Merged pull requests and pushed a new build.
 Thanks, y'all!
 * 5/1/15: Many belated spell additions, thanks to @jayrab, @zetsevs, and @LukasCaller.
 Also table styles for web, though no real mobile support yet.